-EXHIBIT C-4
+DOSS CONSOLIDATED COMMON SCHOOL DISTRICT EXHIBIT C-4

-RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES
+RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED AUGUST 31, 2023

-Total Net Change in Fund Balances - Governmental Funds \$ 49,433 Current year capital outlays are expenditures in the fund financial statements, but they should be shown as increases in capital assets in the government-wide financial statements.
-The net effect of removing the 2021 capital outlays is to increase net position.
-176,129 GASB 68 required that certain plan expenditures be de-expended and recorded as deferred resource outflows.
-These contributions made after the measurement date of the plan caused the change in ending net position to increase by \$5,487.
+Total Net Change in Fund Balances - Governmental Funds \$ 236,997 Current year capital outlays are expenditures in the fund financial statements, but they should be shown as increases in capital assets in the government-wide financial statements.
+The net effect of removing the current year capital outlays is to increase the change net position.
+Similarly, current year principal payments on SBITAs are also reclassified as reductions to the SBITA liability which will result in an increase in the change in Net Position.
+44,185 Depreciation is not recognized as an expense in governmental funds since it does not require the use of current financial resources.
+The net effect of the current year's depreciation is to decrease the change in net position.
+Please note this includes the amortization expense on SBITA assets.
+(63,264) Various other reclassifications and eliminations are necessary to convert from the modified accrual basis of accounting to accrual basis of accounting.
+These include recognizing unavailable revenue from property taxes as revenue and adjusting current year revenue to show the revenue earned from the current year's tax levy.
+The net effect of these reclassifications and recognitions is to increase the change in net position.
+3,660 GASB 68 required that certain plan expenditures be de-expended and recorded as deferred resource outflows.
+These contributions made after the measurement date of the plan caused the change in ending net position to increase by \$6,626.
 Contributions made before the measurement date and during the previous fiscal year were also expended and recorded as a reduction in net pension liability.
-This caused a decrease in the change in net position totaling \$5,294.
+This caused a decrease in the change in net position totaling \$6,233.
 Finally, the proportionate share of the TRS pension expense on the plan as a whole had to be recorded.
-The net pension expense decreased the change in net position by \$6,615.
+The net pension expense decreased the change in net position by \$3,249.
 The net result is a decrease in the change in net position.
-(6,422) GASB 75 required that certain plan expenditures be de-expended and recorded as deferred resource outflows.
-These contributions made after the measurement date of the plan caused the change in ending net position to increase by \$1,838.
+(2,856) GASB 75 required that certain plan expenditures be de-expended and recorded as deferred resource outflows.
+These contributions made after the measurement date of the plan caused the change in ending net position to increase by \$1,874.
 Contributions made before the measurement date and during the previous fiscal year were also expended and recorded as a reduction in net OPEB liability.
-This caused a decrease in the change in net position totaling \$1,751.
+This caused a decrease in the change in net position totaling \$1,868.
 Finally, the proportionate share of the TRS OPEB expense on the plan as a whole had to be recorded.
-The net OPEB expense decreased the change in net position by \$2,806.
-The net result is a decrease in the change in net position.
-(2,719) Depreciation is not recognized as an expense in governmental funds since it does not require the use of current financial resources.
-The net effect of the current year's depreciation is to decrease net position.
-(51,707) Various other reclassifications and eliminations are necessary to convert from the modified accrual basis of accounting to accrual basis of accounting.
-These include recognizing unavailable revenue from property taxes as revenue and adjusting current year revenue to show the revenue earned from the current year's tax levy.
-The net effect of these reclassifications and recognitions is to decrease net position.
-(222) Change in Net Position of Governmental Activities \$ 164,492
+The net OPEB expense increased the change in net position by \$3,611.
+The net result is an increase in the change in net position.
+3,617 Change in Net Position of Governmental Activities \$ 222,339

-DOSS CONSOLIDATED COMMON SCHOOL DISTRICT STATEMENT OF FIDUCIARY NET POSITION FIDUCIARY FUNDS AUGUST 31, 2021
+DOSS CONSOLIDATED COMMON SCHOOL DISTRICT STATEMENT OF FIDUCIARY NET POSITION FIDUCIARY FUNDS AUGUST 31, 2023

 Custodial Fund

 ASSETS

-Cash and Cash Equivalents \$ 11,054
+Cash and Cash Equivalents \$ 5,228

-Total Assets 11,054
+Total Assets 5,228

+LIABILITIES

+Due to Other Funds 577

+Total Liabilities 577

 NET POSITION

-Restricted for Other Purposes 11,054
+Restricted for Other Purposes 4,651

-Total Net Position \$ 11,054
+Total Net Position \$ 4,651

-DOSS CONSOLIDATED COMMON SCHOOL DISTRICT STATEMENT OF CHANGES IN FIDUCIARY FUND NET POSITION FIDUCIARY FUNDS
+DOSS CONSOLIDATED COMMON SCHOOL DISTRICT STATEMENT OF CHANGES IN FIDUCIARY NET POSITION FIDUCIARY FUNDS

 Custodial Fund

 ADDITIONS:

-Contributions to Student Groups \$ 6,004
+Contributions to Student Groups \$ 3,846

-Total Additions 6,004
+Total Additions 3,846

 DEDUCTIONS:

-Other Deductions 224
+Other Deductions 3,845

-Total Deductions 224
+Total Deductions 3,845

-Change in Fiduciary Net Position 5,780
+Change in Fiduciary Net Position 1

-Total Net Position - September 1 (Beginning) I -
+Total Net Position - September 1 (Beginning) 4,650

-Prior Period Adjustment 5,274

-Total Net Position - August 31 (Ending) \$ 11,054
+Total Net Position - August 31 (Ending) \$ 4,651